huggingface/education-toolkit/README.md

 👋 **Welcome!**

-We’ve assembled a toolkit that university instructors can use to easily prepare labs, homework, or classes.
-The content is self-contained so that it can be easily incorporated into an existing curriculum.
+We’ve assembled a toolkit that Hugging Face ambassadors can use to easily prepare workshops, events, labs or classes.
+The content is self-contained so that it can be easily taken over.
 This content is **free** and uses well-known Open Source technologies (`transformers`, `gradio`, etc).

-On June 6 we're organizing a dedicated, free workshop on how to teach these resources in your ML and data science classes.
+On June 6 we're organizing a dedicated, free workshop on how to teach these resources in your community.
 Do not hesitate to [register](https://www.eventbrite.com/e/how-to-teach-open-source-machine-learning-tools-tickets-310980931337).

-Alternatively, you can request for someone on the Hugging Face team to run the tutorials for your class via the [ML demo.cratization tour](https://www.notion.so/ML-Demo-cratization-tour-with-66847a294abd4e9785e85663f5239652) initiative!

-Apart from tutorials, we also share other resources to go further into ML or that can assist in designing course content.
+Apart from tutorials, we also share other resources to go further into ML or that can assist in designing content.

 </aside>